mne-tools/mne-python/doc/source/manual/browse.rst

 to the forward solution in the course of inverse computations.
 This is accomplished by mne_inverse_operator as described in :ref:`CBBDDBGF`.
-For more information on SSP, please consult the references listed in Section 13.4.
+For more information on SSP, please consult the references listed in :ref:`CEGIEEBB`.

 .. _CACFGIEC: